-The following list specifies hardware requirements for installing Novell® Cluster ServicesTM.
+The following list specifies hardware requirements for installing Novell[®] Cluster Services[TM].
 These requirements represent the minimum hardware configuration.
 Additional hardware might be necessary depending on how you intend to use Novell Cluster Services.

-- □ A minimum of two NetWare® servers - □ At least 256 MB of memory on all servers in the cluster (512 MB recommended for failing multiple applications to the same server) - □ At least one local disk device (not shared) for volume SYS: on each server
+- □ A minimum of two NetWare[®] servers - □ At least 512MB of memory on all servers in the cluster. - □ At least one local disk device (not shared) for volume SYS: on each server